maximvarentsov/DumbProtection/README.md

 `protect.list` - Allows /protect list on their own protections

+`protect.delete` - Allows /protect delete on their own protections

 `protect.add.others` - Allows /protect add <player> on any protections

 `protect.remove.others` - Allows /protect remove <player> on any protections

 `protect.list.others` - Allows /protect list on any protections

+`protect.delete.others` - Allows /protect delete on any protections

 Background